The information on this page was provided by the law school.

 Jointly administered by students of the JD and LLM programs, the Intercultural Human Rights Law Review, only established in 2005, is now among the most renowned human rights law journals in the world, highly regarded for its scholarly impact.
 It recently hosted a major symposium on the papal encyclical Laudato Si, featuring His Eminence Cardinal Peter A. Turkson of the Vatican; another event on the right to protest; and one on the Second Amendment and gun control.
 All yielded influential articles.

-LLM students may also participate in International Moot Court, an excellent program to inculcate international law through its application to complex sets of facts.
+LLM students may also participate in international law competitions of Moot Court, an excellent program to inculcate international law through its application to complex sets of facts.
 One of our LLM graduates earned the Best Oralist award in the southeast regional round of the prestigious Jessup Competition.

 For additional information, please visit the LLM/JSD in Intercultural Human Rights website, or contact